YinHK-gameDev/unity-learn/scripting cheestsheet/Animation/README.md

 // Returns the value of the given integer parameter. public int GetInteger(string name);
 public int GetInteger(int id);

-// The runtime AnimatorController that controls the Animator. public RuntimeAnimatorController runtimeAnimatorController;

 // Static methods